pasky/pachi/README.md

 Pachi will look for `golast19.prototxt` and `golast.trained` files on startup.

-Althouh it was trained on 19x19 it can be used on other board sizes as well since it's fully convolutional (Right now Pachi will use it all the way down to 13x13).
+This network is fully convolutional, so can work with boards other than 19x19. right now it's used for boards 13x13 and up.
-Currently dcnn is used only for root node, dcnn + pondering is working now.
+Currently dcnn is used for root node only, dcnn + pondering working now.
-(see `dcnn_pondering_prior` and `dcnn_pondering_mcts` uct params to tweak it).

 ## How to run